EgoMoose/Articles/3d triangles/3D triangles.md

 ![img1](imgs/img1.png)

-Now that we understand the basics of our goal we have to ask ourselves how we can achieve this mathematically.
-We'll start this process off by finding some information about the triangle depending on what side is the longest.
+Now that we understand the basics of our goal, we have to ask ourselves how this can be achieved mathematically.
+We'll start this process off by finding some information about the triangle, depending on which side is the longest.

 ![img2](imgs/img2.png)